womanonrails/womanonrails.com/_i18n/en/_posts/2022-07-06-one-line-map-ruby.md

 # block: #<Proc:0x00005588aa81c468 (irb):14>
 ```

 We see that the `my_proc` object is passed as a block argument into our `check_arguments_method`, and inside this method, we see the same object (based on its object id).
 Let's check one more thing.
-What happened when we omit the `&` before `my_proc`?
+What happens if we omit the `&` before `my_proc`?

 ```ruby
 check_arguments_method(my_proc)